mathewsa12/MinimumViableDataspace/README.md

 The following steps initiate and complete a file transfer with the provided test document.

-- Open the website of company1 (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
+- Open the website of controltower (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
 - Open the website of the bridge (e.g. <http://localhost:7081>) and verify six existing assets from all participants in the `Catalog Browser`.
-    - In the `Catalog Browser` click `Negotiate` for the asset `test-document_company1`.
+    - In the `Catalog Browser` click `Negotiate` for the asset `test-document_controltower`.
         - There should be a message `Contract Negotiation complete!
 Show me!` in less than a minute.
 - From the previous message click `Show me!`.
 If you missed it, switch manually to the section `Contracts`.
     - There should be a new contract.
 Click `Transfer` to initiate the transfer process.